The Bubble Lab

 Simple questions, but perhaps not many of us could offer convincing answers.
 Dr Shamit Shrivastava's PER Lab project aimed to get school students in the Oxford area thinking about the science of soapy bubbles, which can tell us much about the workings of cells in the human body.

-Shamit, a postdoctoral researcher in Oxford's Department of Engineering Science, said: 'I'm always looking out for opportunities to get involved with public engagement at the University.
+Shamit, formerly a postdoctoral researcher in Oxford's Department of Engineering Science, said: 'I'm always looking out for opportunities to get involved with public engagement at the University.
 I want to inspire others to take an interest in science, and also to improve the way I'm able to talk about and explain my own work.

 'My research looks at the role vibration plays in biological functions – for example, how brain cells send signals to each other.
 Soapy films and bubbles are excellent models of the membranes that surround all biological cells, so the idea was to use this familiar concept to engage young people with the science of vibration and how the brain works.'